robhurring/jit/README.md

 `export PATH=$PATH:$GOPATH/bin`

+**NOTE:** `jit` will not work until it has been configured.
+To create the initial config file, run `jit` and it should create a file `~/.config/jit/config.json`.
+Edit this with your credentials to get it going.

 ## Setup

 To configure JIT so it can talk with Github and Jira, you need to add the config file to `~/.config/jit/config.json`